-Snapshots, screenshots and graphical trend:
+Snapshots, Screenshots and Graphical Trend:

-- Press [Freeze] and use the control knob to select the waveforms to either take a snapshot, save the whole screen, or add a manual point to the graphical trend. - Up to 8 snapshots or 20 screenshots can be stored per patient. - To view graphs or snapshots, press [Home], [Graphical trends] or [Snaps], then press [Select snap] or [Compare snap]. - Screenshots can only be viewed on a computer after offload.
+- Press [Freeze] and use the control knob to select the waveforms to either take a snapshot, save the whole screen, or add a manual point to the graphical trend. - Up to 8 snapshots in FMM only, or 20 screenshots in FMM or PMM can be stored per patient. - To view graphs or snapshots, press [Home], [Graphical trends] or [Snaps], then press [Select snap] or [Compare snap]. - Screenshots can only be viewed on a computer after offload.